UTHealth-CCB/covid19_testnorm/README.md

 # covid19_testnorm

 Coronavirus disease 2019 (COVID-19) was declared as a pandemic by the World Health Organization (WHO) on March 11th 2020 and it has raised a serious global health crisis since then.
-As stated by Science - “it is more important than ever for scientists around the world to openly share their knowledge, expertise, tools, and technology”.
+As stated by Science - “it is more important than ever for scientists around the world to openly share their knowledge, expertise, tools, and technology” [1].

 To efficiently conduct clinical studies across different institutions within a network, one requirement is to normalize clinical data to common data models (CDM) and standard terminologies.
 Among different types of clinical data, COVID-19 diagnostic testings are extremely important for all the following analyses, as they are the primary means to identify the confirmed COVID-19 cases.
 To address the urgency of the pandemic, individual institutions have created local names and local codes for those new COVID-19 testings in their EHRs.
 Meanwhile, LOINC (The standard code system for laboratory observations), a widely used international standard for lab tests, has responded quickly by developing a new set of standard codes for COVID-19 testings, to guide standard coding of COVID-19 testings in clinical settings.